KawashiroDev/JellyStarLEDControl/README.md

 Writing a 0 to this turns off the lights

+The quick tile toggles between 255 and 0 to lampbelt_leds_duty

 The "mode 2" button writes a 2 to /sys/bus/platform/devices/lampbelt_leds/driver/lampbelt_leds_mode which causes the lights to flash in a pattern

 Values 0-6 also do something but 2 is the best one